Will Spinach Regrow After Cutting?

 Bolting: will your plants regrow?

-Since spinach is a cool weather plant, it starts to bolt or flower as soon as the temperature rises higher.
 Bolting refers to the process of seed formation during which plants start flowering.
 As an end-of-life process spinach plants start producing seeds.

 Before seeds or flowers are produced, the plants go through a span of fast growth, growing taller and producing more leaves that are bitter to taste.
 Soon afterward, they develop clusters of flower buds.
 The oval leaves change their shape and take an arrowhead form.